 Today we visit the Ancient Appian Way, catacombs, and Piazza Navona with optional shopping.
-Optional: A visit to Vatican City (technically not in Rome as it is a separate country) to see Saint Peter's Square and Basilica and Vatican Museums could be taken instead of going to Via Appia Antica.
+Day 3 Alternative: A visit to Vatican City (technically not in Rome as it is a separate country) to see Saint Peter's Square and Basilica and the Vatican Museums could be taken instead of going to Via Appia Antica.
 Be sure to book your Vatican Museum tickets or tour in advance.

 Via Appia Antica and Catacombs

 The Via Appia Antica, the major road of the ancient Roman Empire, is now a regional park, Parco Regionale Dell'Appia Antica.
 Take bus 118 or 218 to visit the catacombs of San Callisto, the largest and most impressive of the catacombs.
 Then walk or rent a bike and ride along the ancient road, lined with tombs, monuments, and churches.
 A beautiful place for lunch is the Cecilia Metella Restaurant, especially when it is nice and you can sit on the patio.

 Tip: You can buy bus tickets at newsstands or tabacchi.
 Validate the ticket in the little machine when you board the bus.
 If you say catacombs, someone will tell you when to get off.

 Spanish Steps and Shopping